LSMBO/cumulus_server/README.md

 * [A separate agent](https://github.com/LSMBO/cumulus_rsync) who manages the transfer of the files from client to server.
 The agent is developped in Python and provides a Flask REST API for the client.

 Cumulus has been developped to work around the [SCIGNE Cloud at IPHC](https://scigne.fr/), it may require some modifications to work on other Clouds, depending on how the virtual machines are organized.
 The virtual machines currently in use for Cumulus are set up like this:
-* A controller with 4 VCPU, 8GB RAM, 40GB drive, this is where cumulus-server is running.
+* A controller server with 16 VCPU, 64GB RAM, 40GB drive, this is where cumulus-server is running.
 This VM is the only one with a public IP address.
-* Four virtual machines with 16 to 64VCPU and 64 to 256GB RAM, this is where the jobs will be running.
-These VM can be accessed by the controller using SSH.
+* A template server with 4 cpu, 8GB ram, mounted on a 500GB volume, this is where the apps and dependencies are installed.
+* A snapshot of the volume used for the template server, this snapshot will serve to clone the template server to run a new job.
-* A 15TB storage unit, mounted as a NFS shared drive on every VM so the content is shared with the same path.
-This is where the data, the jobs and apps will be stored.
+* A 10TB storage unit, mounted as a NFS shared drive on the template server so the content is shared with the same path.
+This is where the data and the jobs will be stored.

 The virtual machines on the Cloud are all running with Ubuntu 24.04, Cumulus has only been tested there so it's possible that some scripts may not work on a different Linux distribution.